Qumulo/docs/shift-from-s3.md

 * To view the status of all relationships, use the `replication_list_object_relationship_statuses` command.

-  The CLI returns JSON output, for example:
+  The CLI returns the details of all relationships in JSON format, for example:

   ```Json
   [